 Certain products are cheaper if you buy in bulk, such as toilet roll and washing powder.
 If you’ve got the storage space, check out bigger pack sizes and see how much you could save.

 Try out discount supermarkets Aldi and Lidl

+If you really want to save money on food shopping, think about WHERE you’re shopping, not just what you’re buying.
 I had never been in either of these shops until the beginning of this year, mostly because I was a snob and thought they wouldn’t be any good.
 I was so wrong!
-I LOVE Aldi no I’m now a total convert.
+I LOVE Aldi and I’m now a total convert.
 They have some great products and everything is so cheap!
 Keep an eye out for super cheap products during their baby events.
 I recently bought a stair gate for less than half the usual RRP!

 Use coupons to cut your monthly spend